- Quick summary

 - Log vendor entry/exit in the same ticketing system used for facilities

-Confirm which doors are fail-secure vs fail-safe and align the policy with fire code requirements.
-If a door must unlock during a power failure, document alternative controls for after-hours security.
+Confirm which doors are fail-safe versus fail-secure and align that behavior with local fire and life-safety requirements.
+If a door must release on power loss, document what protects the building after hours.

 - Define who can trigger global unlock/lockdown